 Students Exploring Whiteness is a yearlong cohort of students who desire a space for sustained personal work and peer support around understanding race and challenging racism with a goal of developing an anti-racist framework and toolkit that can be brought to other student communities on campus.
 We hope to create a space of nourishment and accountability that will produce meaningful partnerships and achievable action steps.

 Questions?
 Email firstname.lastname@example.org.

 The program will meet for ten sessions throughout the academic year on Friday afternoons (tentatively from 4:30-6:45 p.m., though this may be adjustable based on the needs of the selected participants).
 Through interactive exercises, storytelling, readings, videos and group dialogue, the sessions will explore bias, privilege, systemic oppression, white fragility, solidarity and tools for taking action.
 Students will leave the program with a detailed plan for personal next steps and ways to bring their learning to others on campus.
-Sessions for 2021-2022 will be held on these dates:

 Participants will be selected via an application and interview process.
 We especially encourage applicants to apply who wish to bring anti-racist leadership to particular communities they are a part of on campus.
 Availability for programming and commitment to being a responsive communicator will be prioritized in selecting applicants.